Haiku: On

 In 1973, the Haiku Society of America noted that the norm for writers of haiku in English was to use 17 syllables, but they also noted a trend toward shorter haiku.
-Shorter haiku are very much more common in 21st century English haiku writing.
-About 12 syllables in English approximates the duration of 17 Japanese on.
+According to the society, about 12 syllables in English approximates the duration of 17 Japanese on.

 Kigo

-A haiku traditionally contains a kigo, a word or phrase that symbolizes or implies the season of the poem and which is drawn from a saijiki, an extensive but prescriptive list of such words.
+A haiku traditionally contains a kigo, a word or phrase that symbolizes or implies the season of the poem and is drawn from a saijiki, an extensive but prescriptive list of such words.
+Season words evoke images that are associated with the same time of year, making it a kind of logopoeia.

-Kigo are often in the form of metonyms and can be difficult for those who lack Japanese cultural references to spot.
-The Bashō examples below include "kawazu", "frog" implying spring, and "shigure", a rain shower in late autumn or early winter.
 Kigo are not always included in non-Japanese haiku or by modern writers of Japanese free-form haiku.

 Examples

 One of the best-known Japanese haiku is Matsuo Bashō's "old pond":